 Each student is registered in a student information system which tracks student attendance through QR codes and other independent identifying information.
 At all times, students must clock in upon entering the school and clock out upon leaving the school.
 This applies to the lunch period as well.
 The clock-in procedure is necessary to meet the State Board requirements for documenting the number of hours you are in school.
-Clocking in when you are not actively engaged in your Cosmetology, Barbering, Manicuring or Esthetician program on the school premises is considered fraud.
-Students who leave the premises without clocking out will be subject to suspension or withdrawal.
+Clocking in when you are not actively engaged in your Cosmetology, Barbering, Teacher Training, Manicuring or Esthetician program on the school premises is considered fraud.
+Students who leave the premises without clocking out will be subject to suspension or dismissal from the program.
 You must clock in and out.